-Present Worth: \$28,479,000
+Present Worth:

 Capital Cost: \$28,479,000

-Annual OM&M: \$0
+Annual OM&M : \$0

-Time to Implement 1 - 11⁄2 years
+Time to Implement $\dots 1 - 1\frac{1}{2}$ years

-Soil Alternative 4: Excavation and On-Site Thermal Treatment of Contaminated Soils from the southern, western, and PCB cell areas.
+Soil Alternative 4: Excavation and On-Site Thermal Treatment of Contaminated Soils

+This alternative consists of excavating and thermally treating contaminated soils that exceed the remedial action objective for PCBs of 1 ppm in the surface soils and 10 ppm in the subsurface soils.
+As more fully described in the FS document, a total of approximately 112,000 cubic yards of contaminated soils would be excavated from the southern, western, and PCB cell areas.
 Excavation of contaminated material would be performed using conventional means and methods.
 Along the northern edge of the western area bordering the Glens Falls Landfill, sheet piling would be needed to adequately support the 24-foot excavation in that area.
 Dewatering may be necessary once depths of 19 feet or more are encountered based on groundwater data in the western area of the site.
-A demarcation layer would be installed over soils that are residually contaminated above 1 ppm.
+A demarcation laver would be installed over soils that are residually contaminated above 1 ppm.
 A thermal desorption system would be used to treat the contaminated material.
 Figures 8 and 11 present a conceptual process for this alternative.
 This treatment process generally involves the application of heat to contaminated material to volatilize the contaminants (i.e., physical separation process), and then collecting and treating the gas stream.
 An air pollution control system (APCS) would also be included as part of the treatment system to ensure that air emissions meet stringent air emission requirements determined by the NYSDEC.
 The treatment technology would also adhere to a Community Air Monitoring Plan to monitor the site during remedial work.
 Treated soil and clean material from the PCB cell cap would be used for backfilling the excavated areas.
 Institutional controls would be implemented to prevent the use of the on-site groundwater without treatment.
 Environmental easements would be implemented so that all excavations into any soils with PCB concentrations greater than 1 ppm would adhere to the site management plan.